xma711/notebook/machine_learning/gradient_descent/README.md

 Understand gradient descent
 --------------------------------

-Firstly, please understand taylor series.
+Firstly, please understand Taylor series.

 Given a function f(), we want to find the minimum value in this function.